-I am part of AOPP at the Physics Department and also affiliated to the National Centre for Atmospheric Science (NCAS).
+I am a senior researcher at AOPP in the Physics Department and also affiliated to the National Centre for Atmospheric Science (NCAS).

 My research interests include understanding the role of stratospheric mechanisms for weather and climate prediction, as well as the use and development of alternative techniques to include such mechanisms in state-of-the-art Earth System Models.

 I have previously worked as a Senior Researcher at the University of Reading and at the Ecole Normale Superieure in Paris.
 I keep active collaborations with ECMWF, where I also worked for several years on model improvements for the stratosphere and assessment of corresponding impacts at different timescales.